 3. Timing your move to save tax

-The Spanish tax year runs from January to December, whereas the UK is April to April.
+The Spanish tax year runs from January to December, whereas the UK is from April to April.
 The two countries apply different capital gains tax rules and rates.

 4. Structure your assets to minimise tax in Spain